 An example of URL syntax:

 RSS feeds are made for things that happened (in the past) and a calendar is mostly used for things that WILL happen (in the future).
 This means that an RSS feed with dates in the future looks rather weird.
 The way Google solved this for their RSS feeds (which they indicate with the XML icon – bad practice!) is to use as the date, the moment the event was added to the agenda, regardless of when the actual event takes place.
 So it is not necessarily a feed of ‘upcoming events’ but rather of ‘recently added events’.
 I would allow the user to select a ‘future RSS’ format for the next 10 upcoming events, or the next 7 days.
 There are so many tools that can do neat stuff with RSS feeds, it’s a pity you can’t use them in the logicl, intuitive way now.

-The agenda also needs a public REST API for reading and writing to the service.
+.
 There is a Google Agenda REST API. i should have looked better.
 Maybe I should dive into the PHP client library.
 But an API is made for a different audience than the filter features I requested above.